menu

 Occupations and Workforce

-Portola Valley is a decidedly white-collar town, with fully 98.59% of the workforce employed in white-collar jobs, well above the national average.
+Portola Valley is a decidedly white-collar town, with fully 99.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Portola Valley is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Portola Valley who work in management occupations (35.54%), healthcare (9.64%), and sales jobs (9.24%).
+There are especially a lot of people living in Portola Valley who work in management occupations (35.34%), healthcare (10.16%), and business and financial occupations (9.01%).

 Of important note, Portola Valley is also a town of artists.
 Portola Valley has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Portola Valley’s character.

-Telecommuters are a relatively large percentage of the workforce: 51.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Portola Valley telecommute to their jobs.
+Overall, about 51.07% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle